Bort-Millipede/PS2Linux_BrainDump/USB Devices/Flash Drives/README.md

 The author recommends using smaller capacity flash drives if available.
 Additionally, older flash drives seem to work better with PS2 Linux.

-Before plugging in the device, the following Linux kernel modules need to be loaded (as root or via sudo) within PS2 Linux:
+It is very important to NOT have the device plugged in when booting PS2 Linux, or before the necessary kernel modules have been loaded.
+The following Linux kernel modules need to be loaded (as root or via sudo) within PS2 Linux:
 * sd_mod
 * usb-storage
 ```bash